clojurists-together/clojuriststogether.org/content/news/2025/2025 Q3 Call for Proposals and Survey Results.md

 "Portability is a large, and still growing, potential strong suit of Clojure: especially with the appearance of ClojureDart and Jank-on-the-horizon.
 I would like ClojureDart to reach language-feature parity, even with the features its crew disdains like multimethod hierarchies.
 I would like ""cljc"" & clj/cljs/cljd compatibility to be encouraged in potentially-portable projects.
 - If Clojure's Leiningen days were like having a cohesive culture of 4 TV channels chosen by a simple knob, Clojure CLI is like 8,192 channels of cable that most people can't enjoy because they can't work the remote.
 In place of ""lein test"", ""lein repl"", ""lein package"", there is no standardization.
 Even Maven provides well-known affordances (package, test, etc).
 I would like Lein-and-Maven's ease-of-use brought to Clojure CLI without compromising Clojure CLI's direct-from-Git library acquisition, etc., etc.
 - ClojureScript core better supported.
 - I hope we learn how to take advantage of LLM-based technologies in a way that leverages the unique aspects of the language and the REPL-driven workflow.
 We shouldn’t find ourselves worrying about being left behind by more popular languages and tools.
-Who knows, maybe we have some unique advantages that could be realised through a different approach to LLM-assisted development.
+Who knows, maybe we have some unique advantages that could be realised through a different approach to LLM-assisted development.  <br>

+---

 ### Are there any particular libraries, tools, or projects that are important to you that you would like to see supported?
 (In order of mentions):
 3: CIDER,SciCloj
 2: CALVA, Cherry, Clojure-lsp, ClojureScript, Jank, Malli, Neathderthal, noj, reagent, replicant, Shadow-cljs
-1: Babashka, Burpless,  Clay, Clojars,  clojure-mcp, ClojureDart, Compujure,  Datelevin,  Emacs, flow storm, http-kit, humble UI, info-cojure, js-interop, KIndly, metosin, pathom, Portal, promesar, eframe, Ring, spy, Tableplot, Fastmath
+1: Babashka, Burpless,  Clay, Clojars,  clojure-mcp, ClojureDart, Compujure,  Datelevin,  Emacs, flow storm, http-kit, humble UI, info-cojure, js-interop, KIndly, metosin, pathom, Portal, promesar, eframe, Ring, spy, Tableplot, Fastmath  <br>

+---

 ### What areas of the Clojure and ClojureScript ecosystem need support?
 Many comments regarding marketing, new users, and AI are reported in sections above.
 The comments listed below are in addition to these themes.